ada-popovic/markdown_archive/README.md

 ## The Globe

-Preserving relatability of a snow globe logically starts with an explanation of what the obviousd subject matter, **snow**, is.
+Preserving relatability of a snow globe logically starts with an explanation of what the obvious subject matter, **snow**, is.

 ### Snow